 The high level of manual skill required to use the traditional tools used in small workshops was no longer required.
 The modern manufacturing process used machinery that produced large quantities of identical watch components with little need for adjustment.
 Semi-skilled or even unskilled workers could easily operate them.
 Steam power reduced physical fatigue and large numbers of components were quickly produced.

 The watches produced in the factory had more in common with earlier American designs than traditional English fusee watches.
 They produced two main types of watches.
 Rough or blank movements, which were sold, primarily to London, and finished elsewhere.
 Finishing involved adding the gear train, jewels and the escapement.
 They also made complete, finished watches, including cases, by machine.
 The vast majority of Lancashire Watch Company watches were sold on to other finishers, J.G.
-Graves was a prominent example, and only a small proportion were sold as Lancashire Watch Co, Prescot.
+Graves was a prominent example, and only a small proportion was sold as Lancashire Watch Co, Prescot.

 Because of economies of scale, the Lancashire Watch Company struggled to compete with the larger American and Swiss factories.
 One of the reasons it may have struggled is due to the number of movement type and models it made, which probably created many manufacturing complications and a reduction of potential profits.
 For example, the 1898 price list describes eleven models, each with six cases sizes.
 This would require 66 separate sets of tooling.
 Re-setting equipment to cater for each model would have taken time and reduced production volumes.
 Additionally, the company struggled with debt and some dubious accounting activities.